alexpaul/JSON-Examples/README.md

 5. Save this file in your App navigation folder.
 6. Use the `Bundle` class to read the `.json` file and parse to your Swift object.

+> Make sure the past `JSON` contents start on line 1 in your new file.
+It won't be valid `JSON` if there are new lines or any comments about the first encountered `JSON` open bracket.